EVE-Tools/static-data/README.md

 URL Pattern | Description
 --- | ---
-`/region/location/` | POST a JSON objct with a key called `locationIDs` containing all the IDs you need info for.
+`/region/location/` | POST a JSON object with a key called `locationIDs` containing all the IDs you need info for.
 It will return the info.
 Magic!

 Example output for `{ "locationIDs": [60003760, 30003271, 1022449681307] }`:
 ```json